bbauska/W3Cx-3of5/README.md

 We will add a set of "colors" and "stops" to this gradient.
 The stops go from 0 (beginning of the virtual line defined just above), to 1 (end of the virtual line).
 A color associated with a value of 0.5 will be right in the middle of the virtual line.

 Here is an example that corresponds to an interpolated version of the French flag, going from blue to white, then to red, with proportional intervals.
 We define three colors, blue at position 0, white at position 0.5 and red at position 1:

 ```
 1.  grdFrenchFlag.addColorStop(0, "blue");
 2.  grdFrenchFlag.addColorStop(0.5, "white");
 3.  grdFrenchFlag.addColorStop(1, "red");
 ```

 <h4>Step 3: draw some shapes</h4>

 First, let's set the fillStyle or strokeStyle of the context with this gradient, then let's draw some shapes "on top of the gradient".

 In our example, the gradient corresponds to an invisible rectangle that fills the canvas.
 If we draw a rectangle of the canvas size, it should be filled with the entire gradient:

 ```
 1.  ctx.fillStyle = grdFrenchFlag;
 2.  ctx.fillRect(0, 0, 300, 200);
 ```

-The result is shown in the [above pen](https://codepen.io/w3devcampus/pen/WNpPZVO): a big rectangle that fills the whole canvas, with colors going from blue (left) to white (middle) to red (right).
+The result is shown in the <a href="https://codepen.io/w3devcampus/pen/WNpPZVO">above pen</a>: a big rectangle that fills the whole canvas, with colors going from blue (left) to white (middle) to red (right).

 <h4>Examples</h4>

 <h4>Example #1: changing the direction of the gradient</h4>

 If you modify the source code that defines the direction of the gradient as follows...

 ```
 1.  grdFrenchFlag = ctx.createLinearGradient(0, 0, 300, 200);
 ```

 ... then you will define a gradient that goes from the top left corner of the canvas to the bottom right of the canvas.
 Let's see what it does:
 <!------------------------------------------------------------------------------------------------>
 <!------------------------------ 168. (xxx) -------------------------------->